Universal thermodynamics of an SU($N$) Fermi-Hubbard Model: Convergence of NLCE as number of sites increases, and comparison with ED

 \section{Convergence of NLCE as number of sites increases, and comparison with ED}

 We investigate the convergence of the NLCE with expansion order, and we demonstrate that it is significantly more accurate than ED, even when the ED is performed on larger clusters (and therefore requires more computational resources) than the NLCE.
 We focus on two cases: $U/t=0$ which offers an analytic solution for comparison [Fig.~\ref{fig::ed_compare}(a)] and $U/t=15.3$ [Fig.~\ref{fig::ed_compare}(b)], both for $\braket{n}=1$.
 Fig.~\ref{fig::ed_compare}(a) shows that the 6-site ($3\times 2$) ED calculations for $U=0$, whether with open-boundary or periodic boundary conditions, has noticeable deviations from the exact analytic result at temperatures $T/t \lesssim 20$.
 Even the very low-order 2-site NLCE converges accurately to much lower temperature, $T/t \lesssim 3$.
 Increasing the order of the NLCE calculation leads to results that converge down to still lower temperature.
 Note that the NLCE calculation is self-diagnosing: even without appealing to the analytic result, the NLCE demonstrates its accuracy when adjacent NLCE orders agree with each other.
 For example, when the order 4 and order 5 results closely agree with each other, then they also agree with the analytic result.
 This is consistent with earlier findings in other models~\cite{tang2013short,Khatami2011}.
+It is worth mentioning that ED results may still provide valuable information: at low-$T$ the NLCE fails dramatically, and while the ED may not be quantitatively accurate, it may still reproduce qualitative features.

 Now we show similar results for $U/t=15.3$ where no analytic result is available.
 The self-diagnosis of the NLCE demonstrates the convergence of 2-site NLCE to $T \sim 0.4t$, and lower temperatures upon increasing the order.
 Again, the NLCE converges down to a much lower temperature than the ED, which shows significant deviations due to finite-size effects already at $T/t\gtrsim 2$.
 These results show that even numerically inexpensive NLCE calculations (2- or 3-sites) accurately converge to much lower temperatures than the much more expensive 6-site ED.